quantuminformation/test-recorder/README.md

 <a href='https://pledgie.com/campaigns/30176'><img alt='Click here to lend your support to: Integration test recorder for Angular/Ember/React/Vanilla web applications. and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30176.png?skin_name=chrome' border='0' ></a>

 # test-recorder
-This is an ambitious project that aims to record integration tests for different frameworks.
+This is an ambitious project that aims to record integration tests for any web application.

-It currently supports Emberjs and am working on angular version
+I am currently focused on getting the tests compatible with nightwish and Ember cli.

-This records the ways you interact with your application, and then generates the code to playback these actions inside a test runner like qunit or protractor.
+This project records the ways you interact with your application, and then generates the code to playback these actions inside an acceptance test runner.
 The idea is to save you time writing these tests by hand.

-You should only add the relevant script to your app when your app behaves as expected (happy flow) as then you will have the tests generated for expected behaviour.
+You should only add the TestRecorder.js script to your app when your app behaves as expected (happy flow) as then you will have the tests generated for this.
+You can then take these tests and modify them to your specific needs.

-#Setup

-If you want to run the protractor tests you will need to do the following:
-* Install protactor `npm install -g protractor`
-* Update webdriver `webdriver-manager update`
-* Start webdriver `webdriver-manager start`

 #Current UI interactions that are recorded for acceptance tests:

 * Button clicks, they also generate andThen code blocks.
 * records text input fillins
-* Record any changes to route
 * Changes in DOM additions/removals, only items with ID's are recorded and that don't have the doNotRecord css class.

 #Notes